stippi/voice-assistant/README.md

 ### Starting the Vite Dev Server

-After preparing the `secrets.ts` file, you can run:
+After preparing the `config.ts` file, you can run:

 ```bash
 yarn install
 yarn run dev
 ```

-:warning: **Do not build this project and host it somewhere publicly, since it would expose all keys from `secrets.ts`!**
+:warning: **Do not build this project and host it somewhere publicly, since it would expose all keys from `config.ts`!**

 ## Ideas for Next Features